fatimazali/HelloWorldApp/README.md

 ## Hello-World-App

 ### App Description
 This app lets users enter custom text into a text label.
 Then, they may tap the buttons to change the text color to orange or change the background color to green.
-The user can reset the entire view by tapping the peach-colored background.
+The user can reset the entire view by tapping the background.

 ### App Walk-through
 <img src="https://i.imgur.com/RVEeorL.gif" width=300><br>